csu-anzai/blue-eye-docs/_docs/components/core/checkbox.md

 ### `iconStyle`

-override radio button icon style for example if you want to change borderRadius,....
+override checkBox button icon style for example if you want to change borderRadius,....

 | Type  | Required |
 | ----- | -------- |